causal3900/causal3900.github.io/02_exchangeability.Rmd

 > Sep 10. [**Slides from 2024.**](assets/discussions/discussion3-analyzing-experiment.pdf)

-This lab will use R to analyze data from a randomized experiment in which households were randomized to receive mailers encouraging them to vote, and the researchers examined effects on voter turnout ([Gerber, Green, & Larimer 2008](https://doi.org/10.1017/S000305540808009X)).
-Download the R Markdown file [**here**](assets/discussions/discussion3.Rmd).

 ## Inverse probability weighting

 > Sep 11. [**Slides from 2024.**](assets/slides/2-4_ipw.pdf)
 After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapters 3.1 and 3.2.

 This class will introduce inverse probability weighting as an approach to estimate average causal effects when conditional exchangeability holds.
+We will also discuss alternative ways to measure a causal effect.
+Finally, we will discuss when conditional exchangeability might also hold in observational studies.